 3) Submit your application

-- Once you have prepared your supporting documents you can apply for your short-term student visa online.
+- Once you’ve prepared your supporting documents you can apply for your short-term student visa online.

-Where you are on a Visitor visa you cannot:
+Where you are on a Visitor visa you can’t:

 - extend your stay in the UK